jumiverse/jumiverse.github.io/_posts/2023-02-26-futureself-quote.md

 > "**How much ownership are you willing to take of your own time?** The more you say “No” to lesser goals, the stronger your commitment grows to creating the life and outcomes you want."

+> "If you’re always working or always available and never fully recovering, then flow, creativity, and high performance are practically impossible."

 _**#staycurious**_